Cerno-b/anki-duolingo-japanese/README.md

 ### Step 3
 Run the first python file `01_fix_lines.py` by calling `python 01_fix_lines.py` from the command line.
-Double-clicking the script might also work, depending on your setup.
-This script fixes weird line breaks for the import.
-Note that this script will write back to the same file, so avoid doing any manual changes before running the script.
+Double-clicking the script might also work, depending on your python setup.
+This script fixes the weird line breaks for the import.
+Note that this script will write back to the same file, so back up any manual changes to that file before running the script.
 ### Step 4
 The next step is a bit of manual work: You have to get the correct kana transcriptions for any kanji you see in the file.
 So open up the `duolingo.txt` file in a text editor and spot all the lines that contain kanji.
-You can either try to do the transcriptions yourself, or use ChatGPT, which is what I do.
+You can either do the transcriptions manually, or use ChatGPT, which is what I do.
 Here is the prompt I use:

 	Transcribe the following to kana please and add the result to the end separated by semicolon: